Fellowship of Catholic University Students: Current campuses

 As of September 2021, FOCUS serves on 205 campuses with about 800 missionaries.
 FOCUS is on campuses in 41 states, and they also have a presence at the University of Vienna in Austria, University of Southampton in England, Dublin, Ireland, and the University of Passau and the University of Dusseldorf in Germany.

+Notable people

+Michelle Duppong, a former FOCUS missionary who died of cancer in 2014, is under consideration for sainthood in the Catholic Church.